Docutest-1/docutest-back/README.md

 **Status Codes:**
 - 200: OK

 **Response**: Array of all SwaggerSummary objects.
-Temporary placeholder until User account/login features have been implemented
+Temporary placeholder until User account/login features have been implemented.
+If no SwaggerSummary objects are found, returns an empty array.

 ## /swaggersummary/{id}
 ```